ronz1991/nodeapi/README.md

 #nodeapi running on docker
-I want to be sure that the nodejs-api work,so i build it on a docker 1.create a package.json
+I want to be sure that the nodejs-api work,so i build it on a docker create a package.json create a server.js create a Dockerfile build the docker run the docker go to the browser
-2.create a server.js
-3.create a Dockerfile
-4.build the docker
-5.run the docker
-6.go to the browser
 #nodeapi running on kubernetes(minikube)
 1.minikube install
 2.curl -LO https://storage.googleapis.com/minikube/releases/latest/minikube-linux-amd64